 Step-by-step, you will discover valuable insights that broaden your thinking and improve your self awareness, helping you to overcome your stuck state permanently

 With over 20+ years of successful international executive career, Mae resonates first-hand with leaders and managers and their stuck states.
-Prior to becoming a certified coach, she built her corporate career on two continents and four distinct countries.
+Prior to becoming an executive confidant, she built her corporate career on two continents and four distinct countries.
 Mae is a true challenger who has planned, built and executed successful strategies, as well as business turnarounds, in retail, banking and the startup world.

 Her corporate career kicked off in the US while studying Business Administration (State University of New York) and later Finance (Monmouth University).
 She started with gathering and sharing valuable insights as an intern at Merrill Lynch and proceeded as a business analyst at Byrne Investment Research Inc. After returning to Europe, Mae stepped into banking and worked at Danske Bank for close to decade.
 Starting in Estonia, in the later years she moved to Denmark, working directly with the group’s Executive Board helping to build and execute strategies across 15 EU markets.